hammy-whammy/spend_segmentation/README.md

 Your vendor list file should contain at minimum:
 - **Country Column**: Country codes (FR, BE, DK)
 - **SIREN Column**: Company identification numbers

+**For Excel files:** If your file contains multiple sheets, you'll be able to select which sheet to process.

 Example structure:
 ```csv